rosensilva/ballerina-samples/task-scheduling/README.md

 Once you are done with the development, you can deploy the service using any of the methods listed below.

 ### <a name="deploying-on-locally"></a> Deploying locally
-You can deploy the RESTful service that you developed above in your local environment.
+You can deploy the task scheduling application and weather service that you developed above in your local environment.
 You can use the Ballerina executable archive (.balx) that you created above and run it in your local environment as follows.

 ```
-$ ballerina run orderServices.balx
+$ ballerina run taskscheduler.balx
 ```

 ```
-$ ballerina run inventoryServices.balx
+$ ballerina run weatherservice.balx
 ```

 ### <a name="deploying-on-docker"></a> Deploying on Docker